History

 Civil Wars

-In 1861, during the US civil war, most of the wounded soldiers were not transported through ambulances, instead they were told to walk in order to reach the hospitals.
+In 1861, during the US Civil War, most of the wounded soldiers were not transported by ambulances, instead, they were told to walk to reach the hospitals.
 It continued to happen until 1862.
-At the battle of Antietam, the medical director of the army of the Potomac, Dr. Jonathan Letterman, and other officers decided to follow strict measures to save the lives of several soldiers.
-They introduced the first US army ambulance in September 1862.
-Later, the ambulance of the corp act was introduced in 1864.
-During this period, new changes were made to make the ambulances clearly visible among the crowd.
+At the battle of Antietam, the medical director of the Army of the Potomac, Dr. Jonathan Letterman, and other officers decided to follow strict measures to save the lives of several soldiers.
+They introduced the first US Army ambulance in September 1862.
+Later, the Ambulance of the Corp Act was introduced in 1864.
+During this period, new changes were made to make the ambulances visible among the crowd.
 Uniforms were given to the crew members.

 The First Ambulance Service in America

 Where was the first ambulance service started?
-The first hospital-based ambulance service was by a hospital called Cincinnati general hospital in Ohio in 1865.
-Later, in 1869, Dr. Edward B. Dalton, who is also the inspector of the army of the Potomac in New York City opened another ambulance service and that is how the ambulance services were started.
+The first hospital-based ambulance service was by a hospital called Cincinnati General Hospital in Ohio in 1865.
+Later, in 1869, Dr. Edward B. Dalton, who was also the inspector of the Army of the Potomac in New York City opened another ambulance service and that is how the ambulance services were started.
 These were usually, horse-drawn vehicles with basic medical equipment accompanied by a doctor.
 It contained bandages and sponges to provide first-aid.
 The floor slats were used as stretchers.
-Later, graduates of the Bellevue’s surgical training program were hired to crew the ambulances.
+Later, graduates of Bellevue’s surgical training program were hired to crew the ambulances.
 They were offered $50 per month with 12 hours of work per day.
-In 1867, London’s Metropolitan Asylum Board, in the United Kingdom, received six-horse drawn ambulances in order to carry smallpox patients.
+In 1867, London’s Metropolitan Asylum Board, in the United Kingdom, received six-horse-drawn ambulances to carry smallpox patients.

 The first motorized ambulance was invented in 1899 in Chicago and was donated to Michael Reese Hospital.
-Later, in 1937, Hess and Eisenhardt, a firm of Cincinnati, Ohio that is specialized in designing ambulance produced the first ambulance with air conditioning.
+Later, in 1937, Hess and Eisenhardt, a firm in Cincinnati, Ohio that specialized in designing ambulances produced the first ambulance with air conditioning.

 When Was EMS Started?

-The hearse or the station wagon style ambulances was inadequate in size for the patient, the medical equipment, and for the doctors to travel.
-Therefore, the United States EMS system act was written in 1973 and passed in 1974.
+The hearse or the station wagon-style ambulances were inadequate in size for the patient, the medical equipment, and for the doctors to travel.
+Therefore, the United States EMS System Act was written in 1973 and passed in 1974.
 The new federal specifications are called K-specs.
-According to the law, only three chasses types of ambulances were allowed.
+According to the law, only three chassis types of ambulances were allowed.

 • A truck body vehicle with a compartment

-• A van body vehicle with raised roof
+• A van body vehicle with a raised roof

 • A van chassis with a compartment

 Even today, K-specs are followed but with regular updates.
-In the last 10 years, there was a huge growth in the EMS industry.
+In the last 10 years, there has been a huge growth in the EMS industry.
 The ambulances are now custom-built.
-Few of the advancements include Anti-lock Braking System(ABS), audio and visual warnings to protect the crew in vulnerable situations, tail lifts to save time, etc.
+A few of the advancements include Anti-lock Braking System(ABS), audio and visual warnings to protect the crew in vulnerable situations, tail lifts to save time, etc.

 Recent Posts